Kōkiri AI Lab: Empowering Young Innovators to Shape the Future

 Help shape the Kōkiri AI Lab by completing this quick survey:

-These after-school programmes are delivered one evening per week, over two terms, and offer students the opportunity to gain an NZQA-recognised microcredential in digital technologies, innovation, or sustainable design.
-Through this process, learners build the skills they need to thrive in a world shaped by artificial intelligence, rapid innovation, and environmental change — not just as consumers of technology, but as designers of a better future.
+These after-school programmes run one evening per week over two terms.
+Students can earn an NZQA-recognised microcredential in digital technologies, innovation, or sustainable design.
+Through this process, learners gain the skills needed to thrive in a world shaped by artificial intelligence, rapid innovation, and environmental change.

 At Kōkiri AI Lab, students will:

-- Build real digital capability: Learn foundational coding, prototyping, and AI literacy by creating hands-on projects using tools like Micro:bits, 3D design software, and generative AI platforms.
+- Build real digital capability through coding, prototyping, and AI literacy using tools like Micro:bits, 3D design software, and generative AI platforms.

-- Design for impact: Tackle sustainability, biodiversity, and climate issues through guided design thinking challenges and self-led innovation projects.
+- Design for impact by tackling sustainability, biodiversity, and climate challenges through design thinking and innovation projects.

-- Earn while learning: Work towards NZQA microcredentials through supported portfolio development and mentorship from industry-connected educators.
+- Earn while learning by working towards NZQA microcredentials with support from industry-connected mentors.

-- Tell their story: Learn to communicate ideas confidently through digital storytelling, websites, video pitches, and community showcases.
+- Tell their story through digital storytelling, websites, video pitches, and community showcases.

-The Lab is grounded in the belief that young people learn best by doing.
-Our programmes are structured, scaffolded, and outcomes-driven, but leave space for creative freedom and exploration.
-Whether it’s a student building a conservation sensor, prototyping a circular economy solution, or launching a passion project, Kōkiri empowers them to own their learning and see it through to meaningful completion.
+The programme is based on the belief that young people learn best by doing.
+The structure is clear and supportive but leaves plenty of room for creativity and exploration.
+Whether it’s building a conservation sensor, creating a circular economy solution, or launching a personal project, students are encouraged to take ownership of their ideas and see them through.

-Kōkiri — meaning to move forward with energy and purpose — reflects the spirit we aim to foster: young people who are curious, capable, and committed to shaping the world they’ll inherit.
+Kōkiri means to move forward with energy and purpose.
+It reflects our goal to empower young people who are curious, capable, and committed to shaping a better world.